BUPTAntiRiver/vaults/default/BUPT/DBMS/Database System Crash Course.md

 ### Cardinalities Constraints
 The mapping in relationship may be constrained like in database.
 So we may have one-to-one, one-to-many, many-to-one, many-to-many.
 When drawing the ER diagram, we use *directed* line to signify "one" and *undirected* line to signify "many" between the relationship set and entity sets.

 ### Participation Constraints
 For cases like every entity must have at least one relationship.
 We just write it in the ER diagram on the line between entity set and relationship set like: 0..\*.
 In the instructor case above, we write it on the line between instructor and advisor, it means an instructor has at least 0 and at most many students.
 So we have lowest bound on left side and highest bound on right side of the "..".
+This is called *Cardinality limits*.

 ### Primary Key
 We also have things like primary keys in ER diagram, they have same definition as we talked before.
 ## Reduce Into Relation Schema
 How to reduce ER diagram into relation schema?
 ### Entity Set
 For **strong entity sets**, they can reduce to relation schema with the same attributes.
-For **weak entity sets** (depends on other entities, like section to course), they need to *include a column for the primary key* of the identifying strong entity set.
+For **weak entity sets** (do not have their own primary keys, depend on other entities, like section to course), they need to *include a column for the primary key* of the identifying strong entity set. e.g. `section(sec_id, semester, year)` becomes `section(course_id, sec_id, semester, year)`.
 For composite attributes, we flatten it with separate ones.
 ### Relationship Set
 The reduction of relationship sets is strongly dependent on the mapping cardinality constraint and partial constraint.